ahmedmonged/Rental-store-analysis-using-MySQL/README.md

 ------------------------------------------------------------
-In this project, I am using the Sakila database which is a Database of a DVD rental store to write queries using MySQL to extract information and look for findings that will be beneficial and helpful to the business or stakeholders to improve the performance and the sales process and to know the points of strengths and weaknesses of the business the Queries answer questions like:
+In this project, I am using the Sakila database which is a Database of a DVD rental store to write queries using MySQL to extract information and look for findings that will be beneficial and helpful to the business or stakeholders to improve the performance and the sales process and to know the strengths and weaknesses of the business the Queries answer questions like:

 - what are the top categories rented?